-Mr. Brevig has studied the medical problems faced by musicians and serves on the Advisory Boards of Medical Problems of Performing Artists and Musikphysiologie und Musik Medizin, a publication from Stuttgart, Germany.
+Per Brevig has studied the medical problems faced by musicians and he serves on the Advisory Boards of Medical Problems of Performing Artists and Musikphysiologie und Musik Medizine, a publication from Stuttgard, Germany.

 As a conductor, he has guest conducted internationally and was for many years music director of the East Texas Symphony Orchestra.
 A champion of Scandinavian music, he is founder and president of the Edvard Grieg Society, Inc., New York.
 Per Brevig is a board member of the Musicians Club of New York.

 In 1990, King Olav V of Norway awarded him the Royal Medal of St. Olav in recognition of his efforts on behalf of Norwegian music and culture in the United States.